 Whether you graduate with a degree in IT or computer science, your chances of finding secure employment after graduation is promising.
 The Bureau of Labor Statistics (BLS) reports that both of these fields are currently experiencing a “much faster than average” growth rate.
-Over half a million new jobs are expected to be added in this sector between 2019 and 2029.
+Over 600,000 new jobs are expected to be added in this sector between 2019 and 2029.

 Though there is some overlap amongst employment opportunities for graduates of computer science versus information technology degree programs, job prospects in each field generally vary.